Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 Not much.

 It told you something, sure.
 It told you the engine has heard of you.
 It did not tell you whether it recommends you, dismisses you, or confuses you for something else.
 The count is a shape on a chart.
-The words behind it are the actual outcome.
+The words behind it are a different signal entirely.

-This post walks through why mention counts came to dominate, three ways a single mention can deceive, what counting cannot see about your brand, and a sharper object of measurement that does not need a number at all.
+This post walks through why mention counts came to dominate, three ways a single mention can deceive, what counting cannot see in an AI answer, and a different object of measurement that does not need a number at all.

 The metric every AI visibility tool reports